-Inside STL: The string -- Raymond Chen
+Inside STL: The deque, implementation -- Raymond Chen

-Inside STL: The string
+Inside STL: The deque, implementation

 By Raymond Chen